timmyd4/truffula/notes.md

 - ansi text color codes always starts with \033[0;incrementfrom30-37 reset at 0]

+- We define our objects and colors the code provided defines a method getCode() and provides us with all the calls in english vs \033 blah blah

 ## ColorPrinter.java / ColorPrinterTest.java

 - Example code to print red text